As British people in France apply for residency it’s crucial to understand exactly what being ‘legally resident’ in the country means.

-After two years of Brexit shenanigans, British people have got used to the idea that after any kind of Brexit (with or without a deal) they will have to apply to remain a resident in France.
+After four years of Brexit shenanigans, British people have got used to the idea that after Brexit they will have to apply to remain a resident in France.

 But what is coming as a shock to many is the requirements for legal residency, which means that many people already living here – in some cases for many years – are not actually legally resident.

 The Withdrawal Agreement gives guarantees to British people already here that after Brexit they can stay in the country, they are entitled to healthcare and their pensions will continue to be uprated, among other things.
 But this only applies to people are legally resident in the country.

 (article continues below)

 Proving legal residency is likely to involve a lot of paperwork.
 Photo: AFP